 BiCE - trendy Italian food with good views of the Gulf

 Anand Vegetarian Restaurant - North Indian restaurant with a designated family section

-Abu Dhabi is one of the most expensive cities in the world, so you'll find no end of luxury goods for sale.
+Abu Dhabi is one of the most expensive cities in the world, so visitors will find no end of luxury goods for sale.
 Low import duties and no sales tax means there are bargains to be found in the city's gleaming shopping malls, bustling souks, and independent shops.
-The three-storey Abu Dhabi Mall near the port has over two hundred stores, and there are 17 more malls if you can't find what you're after there.
+The three-storey Abu Dhabi Mall near the port has over two hundred stores, and there are 17 more malls if shoppers can't find what they're after there.
 Popular souvenirs include perfume, spices, leather goods, and gold jewellery.